Show All Answers

 Typically, while the party host sets up the Party Room, the kids spend the first hour of the party with their coach in the air-conditioned Hub, doing drills, activities and games.
 The children then head to the Party Room for 30 minutes to open gifts and enjoy goodies.
 The last 30 minutes is spent back in the Hub for team competitions including a game where the parents play against the kids upon request!

 All parties are sport-related and have some inherent risk.
 However, we strive to make our facility and activities as safe as possible and first aid kits are on site.
 Coaches supervise all games and activities.
 Dodgeball parities use low-density foam balls.

 Loose fitting and comfortable sports attire (i.e. t-shirts, basketball shorts, tennis shoes).

 Yes, we have a small freezer.
 When you arrive, let the coach know you need to use it.
 Bring all your own serving utensils and paper products.

 Encourage them to arrive on time so you don’t lose any of your game time.
 Let them know to use the rear entrance on the North side of the building.
 Make sure they abide by facility rules of no food/drink in game room, no alcohol or glass in building and no damage to the facility or equipment, as this will help you to get your deposit back.

-That’s up to you, just please remember that adults/parents are not allowed in the game room while children are playing (except during the Parents vs. Kids game).
+That’s up to you, just please remember that adults/parents are not allowed in the game or party room while children are playing (except during the Parents vs. Kids game).
 Parents are always welcome to watch the game through the viewing windows.